Looking for some garage organization ideas? We went to town on our mess of a garage and organized it from top to bottom. Here’s how!

 Scroll & Click/Tap Images Below to Shop my Utility Board:

-Over on the left side I used {these circle board hooks} to hold screwdrivers and {these short and long board hooks} to hold levels, a tape measure, and {this super cute mini brush and dustpan}:
+Over on the left side I used {these circle board hooks} to hold screwdrivers and {these curved and long board hooks} to hold levels, a tape measure, and {this super cute mini brush and dustpan}:

 And then on the last board on the right, I have several of {these slim utility hooks} holding wire cutters along with hooks holding our stud finder and twine and clear board boxes holding razors: